ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ```

 ## Open the Data Mapper
-There are two different ways of opening the Data mapper.
+There are two different ways of opening the Data Mapper.
 1. Open with the `Design` code lens

 Add the code below to the `main.bal` file of the package to define an empty expression bodied function.